Last Updated on February 4, 2022 by Ellen Christian

 Rosemary and polenta just go naturally together.
 And, while most people don’t think of making a cake when they have polenta, it’s a wonderful dessert.
 If you love polenta, you might want to try these polenta bites the next time you have some.
 It’s delicious topped with spaghetti sauce and mozzarella.

-Lemon Rosemary Polenta Cake Recipe
+Rosemary Lemon Polenta Cake Recipe

 This rosemary polenta cake is a savory cake that you can top with a lemon glaze if you want to add a bit of sweetness.
 Or, if you prefer a savory cake, you can eat it as is without the glaze.
 Some people prefer to dust it with powdered sugar.